Plan Your Visit

 Current Cave Closures

-These caves are closed for the protection of hibernating bat colonies.
+These caves are closed for the protection of maternity colonies of Townsend's Big-eared bats.
 Bats are important components of the ecosystem, as they provide insect control and pollination of plants among other functions.
-The intention of these closures is to provide bat populations with undisturbed hibernation and to prevent possible introduction of Pseudogymnoascus destructants (the fungus associated with white-nose syndrome) fungal spores during the time period when bats are most susceptible to white-nose syndrome.
-Officially these caves will remain closed throughout the winter and will open again in mid-April.
+Maternity colonies, hibernating bats, and all roosting bats are very sensitive to human disturbance, such as entry into caves where bats are present.
+Disturbance can cause drastic declines in bat populations.
+Officially these caves will remain closed throughout the summer and will open again in mid-October.

 Did You Know?